 "The competition is way beyond Retina resolution, dual-core processors and hundreds of thousands of apps in the App Store.
 Furthermore, the iPhone user interface and features -- though simple to use -- have been aging and losing their 'coolness' quotient."

-This makes it harder for Apple to compete with the innovations of Android's latest OS version, Jelly Bean, and Microsoft's Windows Phone 8, and Research In Motion's BlackBerry 10, Shah said.
+This makes it harder for Apple to compete with the innovations of Android's latest OS version, Jelly Bean, and 's Windows Phone 8, and Research In Motion's BlackBerry 10, Shah said.